 Add (relevant) tags to a blog post so that readers can read more related posts.
 But make sure these tags that have at least three or four posts associated with them, otherwise there is not much point.

-Using tags can increase bounce rate if visitors click on them.
-But for this to happen, these tags need to be relevant and strategically placed.
+Using tags can improve bounce rate when visitors are enticed to click on them.
+But for this to happen, tags need to be relevant and value-adding.

 Subscribe now and receive tips and thoughts on blogging, SEO, and WordPress straight to your mailbox.